 The U.S. Department of Energy Geothermal Collegiate Competition engages college and university teams to design direct-use concepts leveraging geothermal energy to heat and cool buildings, campuses, districts, or entire communities.
 Students gain real-world renewable energy industry experience conceiving a use case, performing a resource assessment and usage evaluation, and planning alongside community stakeholders.

 The Competition is open to multidisciplinary teams of undergraduate and graduate students across the country.
 Participating students build valuable project development, design, and communications skills while increasing public understanding of geothermal power as a direct, renewable source of energy.
+The teams compete for cash prizes and national recognition.

 Below are themes from past competitions.